If you love this gorgeous rustic farmhouse sofa table then take a look at my step by step tutorial to build your own!

-When I was pulling my family room together, I had a couple of issues to solve – both of them on the sofa side of the room.
+When I was pulling my family room together, I had a couple of decorating issues to solve – both of them on the sofa side of the room.
 Problem #1, was creating a gallery wall above the sofa that wasn’t too skimpy.
 For last week’s Best Of Worthing Court, I showed you how I took care of that problem with my farmhouse blanket ladder tutorial.
-Several of you have told me that you used my plans to build a farmhouse ladder of your own.
+Several of you have told me that you used my plans to build a rustic farmhouse ladder of your own.
 I love, love, love hearing that!

 Problem #2 that needed solving was that even with the expanded gallery wall, my sofa was shoved against the wall, which left this too-large empty space in the middle of room.
-Having plenty of room to move around is nice, but this was too much for me.
+Having plenty of room to move around is nice, but this was too much space for me.
 My solution was to build my own farmhouse sofa table, which moved the sofa out into the room just enough to get rid of that too empty feeling.
-This is another super easy and very affordable diy project that you can build for you own home!
+This DIY farmhouse table is another super easy and very affordable project that you can build for you own home!

 Before I get started on the tutorial, let me talk a little bit about why I wanted a sofa table in this spot.
 Maybe you have some of these same issues too.